AgnitumuS/ubjs/tutorials/reverse_proxy_nginx.md

 Explanation:

- Each HTTP connection require a TCP session, each TCP session is a pair IP+port, where port is dynamically taken from a range defined in `sysctl net.ipv4.ip_local_port_range`.
+ Each HTTP connection requires a TCP session, each TCP session is a pair IP+port, where port is dynamically taken from a range defined in `sysctl net.ipv4.ip_local_port_range`.
  After client disconnection port is busy for `sysctl net.ipv4.tcp_fin_timeout`

  Default port range values for Linux is 32768-60999 (28231 TCP connections).
  Since a modern browser can create 6 or even more TCP session for one page this is ~ 4700 concurrent users.